SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/details.en.md

 to remotely control browser instances and emulate a user's interaction with the browser.

-It allows users to simulate common activities performed by end-users;
+Selenium allows users to simulate common activities performed by end-users;
 entering text into fields,
 selecting drop-down values and checking boxes, and clicking links in documents.